danielle707/StockX-Predictive-Modeling/readme.md

 ## Exploratory Data Analysis

 Looking at price premium, we could easily observe that it is heavily skewed to the right.
-Most resale transactions were marked up between 0% to 500%, yet there are some huge transactions whose markups were over 2000%.
+Most resale transactions were marked up between 0% to 500%, yet there are some extreme transactions whose markups were over 2000%.
 As such, we would first conduct anomaly detection to examine those points on the very high end and find common features among them.

 ![targetvalue](https://github.com/danielle707/StockX-Predictive-Modeling/blob/master/data/media/y_plot.png "Histogram Plot on Y") ![voilinplot](https://github.com/danielle707/StockX-Predictive-Modeling/blob/master/data/media/volinplot.png "Violin Plot on Y")